robinoosterik2/ScoutingDrankKas/README.md

 I am planning on adding a lot of features to the system, but for now I am focusing on the basics.
 The system is built with Nuxt 3 and uses a MongoDB database.

+It is maintained but not my main focus as I am rounding up my studies.
+I am open to contributions and suggestions for improvements.

 ---

 ## 🚀 Features